thoanvo/flask-app-project-2/README.md

     ```bash
     az webapp up -n flask-app-thoanvtt --resource-group vothoan2014_rg_0674 --sku FREE
     ```
+**The Azure CLI commands in a Bash script called `commands.sh` file in the GitHub repo contains the steps Set up Azure CLI and Deploy Application**

 - Our application will be deployed and available at **(https://${app-name}azurewebsites.net)** default port is 443